ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 impact than dabbling in invention/policymaking, and certainly will have a bigger impact than just changing your own behavior.

+### Hypocrisy

+If you assume that "grassroots" individual change has little to no impact on societal problems, then a lot of seemly hypocritical behavior is explained and even excused.
+For instance, it is very reasonable to believe strongly that society would be better if everyone was vegan, while eating the readily available non-vegan foods provided by society.
+It even makes some sense that someone super passionate about some political issue - to the point where they organize protests or voting campaigns - may not vote for the issue themselves!
+In my opinion, these behaviors are more a demonstration of how these hypothetical people think they can manifest change as opposed to what they truly believe.

 ## Testing this Theory

-Right now this line of thinking is just a plausible idea.
+Right now this line of thinking is just a plausible (at least to me) idea.
 I would love to see some evidence for this, but don't have any at hand right now to cite.
 So (as always) I might be totally wrong :).